tdep-developers/tdep-tutorials/00_preparation/parsing/VASP/README.md

 `tdep_parse_output vasprun.xml`

 This will provide infile.forces, infile.meta, infile.positions and  infile.stat files.
+For (eg.) an MD run at 300 K you may also add the option `--temperature 300` to get the correct temperature in infile.meta.

 In addition, from a VASP run with (eg.) `LEPSILON=.TRUE.`, the dielectric tensor and Born effective charges will be printed to files infile.dielectric tensor and infile.born_charges.
 This should be combined for further use: